What is a scant 1/4″ seam allowance? Why do I need it? How do I get it? This post will answer all your questions about this quilting term!

 Why should I care?

 See this block here?
-It’s from my soon-to-be-released pattern, Striped Scallops.
+It’s from my newest pattern, Striped Scallops.
 There are eleven vertical seams in this 12 1/2″ (unfinished) block — ELEVEN!
 If you use a “true quarter inch” seam, you lose a little bit in each seam and by the end of it all, it’s noticeably smaller than that bottom rectangle, which has been accurately cut at 12 1/2″.
 See the teal block below.

 In my experience, ignoring a scant 1/4″ is most noticeable and puzzling when a pattern has seams meeting a perpendicular (such as Banner Year and even a traditional log cabin).
 Multiple seams meeting at a single perpendicular, like in this Striped Scallops, exacerbate the issue.
 The tiny bites those seams take out your fabric start to add up!